jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.24 Floor

-Returns the largest (closest to positive infinity) value that is less than or equal to the values in a raster.
+Returns the largest (closest to positive infinity) value that is less than or equal to the values in a raster..

 *Parameters*: